 THE BRAIN – BIOCHEMICAL BACKGROUND

 Refined carbohydrates, which provide a quick energy boost, have become, in only a couple of generations, an important ingredient in many foods.
-In addition, diet or “light” products often replace the fat with sugar, rice starch or other refined carbohydrates like white flour.
+In addition, low-fat products often replace fat with sugar, rice starch, or other refined carbohydrates like white flour.
 For many, the effect is the exact opposite of ”light”.

 SUGAR AFFECTS THE NEUROTRANSMITTERS

 Sugar and other processed carbohydrates, as well as alcohol, affect the body’s own neurotransmitters, which gives us a good and comfortable feeling.
-If you have this genetic tendency, the effect of the sugar becomes much more powerful, but it fades faster, and then we want more, and when we do not get it we suffer from withdrawal in the form of mood swings and restlessness.
+If you have this genetic tendency, the effect of the sugar becomes much more powerful, but it fades faster and then you want more, and when you don’t get it, you suffer from withdrawal in the form of mood swings and restlessness.
 When you eat more carbohydrates, you feel better temporarily, but the blood sugar levels yo-yo up and down.

 MOOD SWINGS

-Sugar sensitive people can be both underweight, normal and obese.
+Sugar-sensitive people can be both underweight, normal, or obese.
 They may be food addicts but this is not a must.
-Being sensitive to sugar means having a strong attraction and reaction “junk foods” /processed foods and or foods high in carbohydrates which in turn leads to strong mood swings and low energy levels.
-The sugar sensitive person becomes something of a ”Dr Jekyll and Mr. Hyde”.
-Sometimes, they may have depression and / or aggression, be violent, unpredictable, forgetful and impulsive.
-They may have a short fuse, become angry easily or unconcerned and talk a lot and very fast.
-But there is another side where they can also be creative, charismatic, charming, energetic, playful and loving.
+Being sensitive to sugar means having a strong attraction and reaction to junk food/processed foods and/or foods high in carbohydrates which in turn leads to strong mood swings and low energy levels.
+The sugar-sensitive person becomes something of a ”Dr. Jekyll and Mr. Hyde”.
+Sometimes they may have depression and/or aggression, and be violent, unpredictable, forgetful, and impulsive.
+They may have a short fuse, become angry easily or unconcerned, and talk a lot and very fast.
+But there is another side where they can also be creative, charismatic, charming, energetic, playful, and loving.
 It is challenging both to be and to live with a person like that.

 Simple CARBOHYDRATES – HIGH INSULIN LEVELS